cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --mlog-block-optimization {true,false}
                          allows (limited) optimization of code inside mlog blocks

-optimization levels:
+Optimization levels:
-  Options to specify global  and  individual  optimization  levels.
+  Options specifying the global and individual  optimization  levels.
 Individual  optimizers  use global level when not explicitly set.
 Available optimization levels are {none,basic,advanced, experimental}.

-  --optimization LEVEL   sets global optimization level for all optimizers --temp-variables-elimination LEVEL
+  -O {0..4}              sets global optimization level for all optimizers --temp-variables-elimination LEVEL
                          sets the optimization level of eliminating  temporary  variables created to extract values from instructions